Rainy Lake Experiment Animation

 Refraction can have a great influence on observations.
 But distorted images tell when there is strong refraction.
 Indications of low, standard refraction are clear and steady images.
 Under those conditions the observations match the Globe Model extremely well.

-The overall refraction of the atmosphere is always positive, bending light down.
+The overall refraction of the atmosphere is always positive, bending light down, see Refraction Coefficient as a Function of Altitude.
 Positive refraction lets the earth appear flatter than it is and can bring objects into view that are expected to be hidden by the curvature, if we assume no refraction.
 The comparison of the observations with the GPS Vectors gathered using Differential GPS shows that all targets are lifted consistent with the calculations of standard to medium refraction, see Visualizing GPS Vectors.

 The physics of atmospheric refraction can not produce the observations of the Rainy Lake Experiment for a Flat Earth model.